pixincreate/PixeneOS/README.md

 #### Detailed instructions

-1. Fastboot version must be `34` or newer. `35` or above is recommended as older versions have bugs that prevent commands like `fastboot flashall` from running.
+1. Fastboot version must be `34` or newer. `35` or above is recommended as older versions are known to have bugs that prevent commands like `fastboot flashall` from running.

   ```shell
   fastboot --version
   ```

-2. Reboot into fastboot mode and unlock the bootloader if not already. **This will trigger a data wipe.** So make sure that you've your data backed up somewhere else already.
+2. Reboot into `fastboot` mode and unlock the bootloader if not already. **This will trigger a data wipe.** It is important to make sure that the data is backed up somewhere else prior to unlocking the `bootloader`.

   ```shell
   fastboot flashing unlock